Definition and foundations of the collaborative economy

 The collaborative economy emerged as an alternative to traditional consumption, focused on sharing resources instead of owning them individually.

-With the rise of digital platforms, this concept has evolved to include services such as carsharing, coworking, and P2P models, which optimize resources.
+With the rise of digital platforms, this concept has evolved to include services such as carsharing, coworking and P2P models, which optimize resources.

 Its evolution reflects a global trend towards sustainability, technology and new forms of consumption based on trust and collaboration.

-Basic principles: exchange, sharing, and digital platforms
+Basic principles: exchange, sharing and digital platforms

 The pillars of the collaborative economy are the exchange and the sharing of goods and services, which generate mutual benefits and reduce costs.

-Main models in the collaborative economy
+Main models in collaborative economy

 Collaborative economy models facilitate access to resources without the need for ownership, optimizing use and reducing costs for users.

-Carsharing: shared use and sustainability
+Carsharing: sharing and sustainability

 Coworking: shared spaces and professional benefits